btholt/complete-intro-to-react-v9/lessons/03-tools/C-linting.md

 "lint": "eslint",
 ```

-Run `npm run eslint` now and you should see we have a few errors.
+Run `npm run lint` now and you should see we have a few errors.

 > 🚨 ESLint will have a bunch of errors right now.
 Ignore them; we'll fix them in a sec.